da03/TFLite-Micro-Seq2Seq/README.md

 ## Dependency for Deployment to Arduino

-If you want to deploy the model to Arduino, [this post](https://medium.com/tensorflow/how-to-get-started-with-machine-learning-on-arduino-7daf95b4157) shows how to setup the environment for running tensorflow lite micro on Arduino.
+If you want to deploy the model to Arduino, [this post](https://medium.com/tensorflow/how-to-get-started-with-machine-learning-on-arduino-7daf95b4157) shows how to setup the environment for running TFLite Micro on Arduino.

 ## Deployment to Arduino